ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-overlays.md

 To reposition the Text overlay, place your cursor in the middle of the Overlay and drag.
 If you’d like to adjust the Overlay’s size, hover your cursor above an edge, and look for it to change to arrows.
 Drag to adjust the size.
 You may also use your mouse or trackpad’s scroll feature, or your trackpad’s pinch-to-zoom feature to resize any Overlay.

 If you would like to hide the Image Overlay from the screen, place your cursor over the overlay.
-The {X icon}\#todo will appear on the left.
+The {% inlineicon x %} will appear on the left.
 It hides the Image Overlay from the Main Window (and current Scene).
-You can bring the Image Overlay back to the screen by clicking the {eye icon}\#todo next to the name of the Image Overlay within the Overlays Window, or selecting it from the <samp>Overlays</samp> Menu at the top of your display.
+You can bring the Image Overlay back to the screen by clicking the {% inlineicon visible %} next to the name of the Image Overlay within the Overlays Window, or selecting it from the <samp>Overlays</samp> Menu at the top of your display.

 ## Facebook Comment Overlays

 If you’re broadcasting with Facebook Live, and you receive a comment on Facebook, you can drag that comment from the Comments and Reactions Window into the Main Window.
 Ecamm will automatically convert your comment into a styled text overlay, matching the style of your most recent comment overlay.
 If you want two different Comment Overlays to appear on screen at once, drag a second comment to the Main Window.

-You can also press the <samp>Create Overlay</samp> button in the Comments & Reactions window to place a comment on screen.
+You can also click the <samp>Create Overlay</samp> button in the Comments & Reactions window to place a comment on screen.
 This feature remembers the placement and style of a previous Comment Overlay.
 If there’s currently a Comment Overlay on screen, clicking a different comment in the Comments & Reactions window will replace the currently displayed Comment Overlay.
 This is useful for clicking through a series of Comment in succession.

 ### Editing Facebook Comment Overlays